Coospo BLC100 Front Tracer Light Review

 Set-up and operation

-Once charged via either the USB ‘C’ or Apple Lightning port (it has both) it’s simply a matter of pressing the on/off button to start the light flashing.
-Once the unit is on briefly pressing the button will again cycle through the various flash modes.
+Once charged via either the USB ‘C’ or Apple Lightning port, it’s simply a matter of pressing the on/off button to start the light flashing.
+Once the unit is on, briefly pressing the button will again cycle through the various flash modes.

-Another possible solution is to use the included GoPro adaptor if you already have an out front mount that has a GoPro adaptor on the underside.
+Another solution is to use the included GoPro adaptor if you already have an out-front mount that has a GoPro adaptor on the underside.

-Whilst the adaptor plate is a novel feature, we do think it detracts from the overall appearance, and a built in mount would be more aesthetically pleasing.
+Whilst the adaptor is a novel feature, we think it detracts from the overall appearance, and a built-in mount would look better.

 As for visibility, fellow riders all agreed that the light was easily visible from a good distance and should provide plenty of warning for oncoming road traffic.
-The only improvement we would like to see is for the angled LED’s to wrap around the side.
+The only improvement we would like to see in this respect is for the angled LEDs to wrap around the side.
 This would provide a measure of visibility from the side as well as the front.

 Specifications